 The College provides academic support to students through tutoring and assessment of study skills.
 Free tutoring is offered at the request of the student.
 Any student experiencing academic difficulties may request tutoring with the Student Success Center.
-A tutor request form, available on the College's website, must be completed and submitted to the Student Success Center.
-The student will receive a list of available tutors along with their discipline specialty.
-Students are encouraged to reach out to a tutor to coordinate availability.

 Applying for Financial Aid